rmiddle/cerb5blog.convert_auditlog/README.md

 What's this?
 ------------
-Converts Cerberus 5.3 Audit log entires to 5.5 or greater Activity Log entires
+Converts Cerberus Audit log entires to Activity Log entires.

+* Tested 5.5.2
-* Not yet Tested
+* Not tested agaist 5.4.x but might work.

 Installation using Git
 ------------